Xuegong New Materials Group

 Winter: Low humidity causes paper to dry out, becoming brittle and prone to cracking.
 Use humidifiers to maintain minimum 40% RH.

-Practical Control Strategies:
+Practical Control Strategies

 1. Install hygrometers at multiple locations throughout the plant